Welcome to our new History Center & Museum

 Click here to watch local television coverage of the museum!

 Admission to the museum is free and we look forward to welcoming you!

-The museum is located at 40 Wilbur Street, Lake Oswego, OR 97034 in the Old Town Neighborhood.
+The museum is housed in Lake Oswego’s oldest house that is open to the public!
+It’s located at 40 Wilbur Street, Lake Oswego, OR 97034 in the Old Town Neighborhood.
 Museum hours are Tuesdays and Thursdays and the first Saturday of every month from 1:00 pm to 4:00 pm, unless one of these regularly scheduled days falls on a holiday.
 It is also open by appointment for school classes and other group tours.

 The museum is ADA accessible.
 Three parking places, including one ADA space, along with bicycle parking, are accessible from the alley behind (south) of the museum.

 The nearest TriMet bus stops are South State and Wilbur Streets (northbound) and South State Street and Middlecrest Road (southbound).